pierrediedhiou/cybersecurity-journey/glossary.md

 vulnerabilities
 - **Risk** — The likelihood that a threat actor will exploit a vulnerability and the consequent impact on the business
+- **Red Team** — The offensive security team that simulates real attacker techniques to test an organization's defenses.
+Includes penetration testers and ethical hackers
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction